erizov/Professor/semester_4/lecture_20_monitoring_observability/distributed_tracing/README.md

 4. Implement Distributed Tracing from scratch using only the function signature
 5. Modify Distributed Tracing to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the atechniques execution steps

 ### Level 3: Optimization (Advanced)

 7. Optimize Distributed Tracing for a specific use case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Distributed Tracing
-9. Compare Distributed Tracing performance with alternative algorithms on large datasets
+9. Compare Distributed Tracing peffectivenesswith alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Distributed Tracing to solve a production problem
+10. Designarchitecturetem that uses Distributed Tracing toaddresse a production problem
 11. Create unit tests with 100% code coverage for Distributed Tracing
 12. Write a technical blog post explaining Distributed Tracing to beginners

 ## Real-World Applications

-- **Enterprise Applications**: Distributed Tracing is widely used in production systems
+- **Enterprise Applications**: Distributed Tracing is used in production systems
-- **Performance Optimization**: Applied to improve system efficiency
-- **System Design**: Integral part of scalable architecture patterns
+- **Performance Optimization**: Applied to improve system efficiFramework **System Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions

-❌ **WRONG**: "Distributed Tracing is the best solution for all problems" ✓ **CORRECT**: Distributed Tracing has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Distributed Tracing is the best solution for all problems" ✓ **CORRECT**: Distributed Tracing has specemployc use cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Distributed Tracing is too complex to understand" ✓ **CORRECT**: Distributed Tracing can be understood by breaking it down into smaller steps

-## Examples of Implementation

-This algorithm/pattern is implemented in various frameworks and technologies.
+## Examples of ImplRealizationis algorithm/pattern is implemented in various frameworks and technologies.

 *Note: Framework-specific examples will be added based on actual implementations.*